mhmdkardosha/CAT-Reloaded-2025-Data-Science-Roadmap/readme.md

                 <ol>
                     <li>🏆 Complete Andrew Ng's course.</li>
                     <li>🏆 Complete Khaled El-Hady videos.</li>
-                    <li>📝 Choose one task, for example segmentation, search for an online tutorial on how to implement it and try writing code by hand.</li>
+                    <li>📝 Choose one task, for example, segmentation, search for an online tutorial on how to implement it, and try writing code by hand.</li>
                 </ol>
             </td>
         </tr>